Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Introduction

-This study introduces two new sedimentary velocity models to enhance the near-surface velocity structure in the USGS velocity model for the Bay Area.
-These models utilize measured Vs profiles within the region to reduce biases in the upper few hundred meters.
-The first model is stationary, providing the median shear-wave velocity profile as a function of $V_{S30}$.
-The second model is spatially varying, considering the profile's location, in addition to $V_{S30}$.
-The primary advancements over existing models are (i) the explicit $V_{S30}$ constraint and robust scaling relationships that improve model performance, particularly outside the range of available data, and (ii) the spatially varying model's consideration of location-based systematic differences in velocity scaling.
+In this study, we present two new sedimentary velocity models intended to refine the representation of the shallow crustal velocity structure in the USGS velocity model for the Bay Area.
+Our models use measured Vs profiles in the region to reduce biases in the upper few hundred meters.
+The first model is stationary, namely providing the median shear-wave velocity profile as a function of $V_{S30}$ independent of location.
+The second model is spatially varying, namely accounts for the profile's location in addition to the site's $V_{S30}$.
+Compared to state-of-the-art sediment velocity models: (i) our models are explicitly constrained based on $V_{S30}$ and are based on robust scaling relationships that improve model performance, particularly outside the range of available data, and (ii) our spatially varying model accounts for location-based systematic differences in velocity scaling.

-Following this introduction, the paper is organized as follows: \hyperref[sec:data]{Section: Velocity Profile Datasets} provides an overview of the collected $V_{S}$ profiles in the Bay Area region that were used in the model development. \hyperref[sec:model_dev]{Section: Model Development} describes the model formulation and statistical framework employed for both the stationary and spatially varying velocity models. \hyperref[sec:results]{Section: Results} presents the trained models, evaluates data fit, and addresses the SVM termination conditions and along-depth variability. \hyperref[sec:evaluation]{Section: Evaluation} explores the implementation of the proposed model to enhance the near-surface velocity structure of the USGS SFBA velocity model and evaluates its ability to capture the site amplification effects due to near-surface layers. \hyperref[sec:conclusions]{Section: Conclusions} highlights the key findings of this study.
-Lastly, this study supersedes the sedimentary velocity model presented in \cite{tehrani2023}.
+The remainder of the paper is organized as follows: \hyperref[sec:data]{Section: Velocity Profile Datasets} provides an overview of the $V_{S}$ profiles in the Bay Area region that were used in the model development. \hyperref[sec:model_dev]{Section: Model Development} describes the formulation and statistical framework employed for both the stationary and spatially varying velocity models. \hyperref[sec:results]{Section: Results} presents the trained models, evaluates their data fit, and addresses issues pertinent to the interface between our SVMs and the USGS SFBA (i.e. where does the SVM stop and the USGS SFBA start) as well as their along-depth variability. \hyperref[sec:evaluation]{Section: Evaluation} explores the implementation of the proposed models to enhance the near-surface velocity representation of the USGS SFBA velocity model and evaluates their relative ability to capture site amplification under the assumption of 1D site response. \hyperref[sec:conclusions]{Section: Conclusions} highlights the key findings of this study.
+We should also note here that this study is a continuation and, as such, supersedes the sedimentary velocity model presented in \cite{tehrani2023}.